Fehrenbach cabinet: Election and establishment

-The Centre Party favoured maintaining the old coalition but was open to inclusion of the DVP.
+The Centre Party favoured maintaining the old coalition but was open to the inclusion of the DVP.
 The DDP and DVP, as the smaller partners in any coalition, were passive.
 Both saw working with the SPD as unavoidable.
-On 11 June Ebert, following the tradition of approaching the strongest party first, asked Hermann Müller, the caretaker chancellor, to form a new cabinet.
+On 11 June, Ebert, following the tradition of approaching the strongest party first, asked Hermann Müller, the caretaker chancellor, to form a new cabinet.
 Müller contacted Arthur Crispien of the USDP to negotiate entry of the far-left party into the existing coalition.
 Crispien refused and Müller handed back the task of forming a government on 12 June.

 Since the next two parties in terms of the share of the vote were the USPD and DNVP and they occupied extreme positions in the political spectrum that made it unlikely that they would be able to form a government, Ebert on 13 June turned to Rudolf Heinze of the DVP.
 Heinze met with SPD representatives and was refused.
-He too then handed back the task of forming a cabinet.
+He then handed back the task of forming a cabinet.

-On 14 June Ebert asked Karl Trimborn (Centre), who accepted but apparently signalled that he might be working only as a negotiator.
+On 14 June, Ebert asked Karl Trimborn (Centre), who accepted but apparently signalled that he might be working only as a negotiator.
 Trimborn managed to gain the SPD's acceptance of a minority government made up of the Centre Party, DDP and DVP that the Social Democrats would support until the July Spa conference between representatives of the German government and the Allied Supreme War Council.
 After that date, further cooperation between the SPD and the government would depend on its actions.
 Both the DDP and DVP agreed in principle to such an arrangement and on 14 June, Constantin Fehrenbach was named as possible chancellor.
 In a conversation between Ebert and Fehrenbach on 15 June, the latter said he did not feel up to the job and suggested Wilhelm Mayer instead.
-Mayer refused on 16 June, and on 17 June Ebert asked Fehrenbach to form a cabinet.
+Mayer refused on 16 June, and on 17 June, Ebert asked Fehrenbach to form a cabinet.

-Disagreements between the DDP and DVP further delayed proceedings, but on 21 June 1920 Fehrenbach was appointed chancellor.
+Disagreements between the DDP and DVP further delayed proceedings, but on 21 June 1920, Fehrenbach was appointed chancellor.
 Problems with the DVP over appointments held matters up for several more days, since the "industrialist" wing of the party objected to Joseph Wirth as minister of Finance and made other demands.
 By threatening to resign, Fehrenbach succeeded in having the demands withdrawn.
 On 25 June 1920, the cabinet was officially formed.

 The Ministry for Reconstruction was not assigned a minister but was represented in the cabinet by a state secretary.
 In the final cabinet list, there were four ministers (plus the chancellor) from the Centre Party, three DVP ministers, two from the DDP and two independents.